coralproject/coralproject-site-2016/contact.md

 # Get in touch

-To learn about our products, for support installing them, or if you have other technical questions, email [Jeff Nelson.](mailto:jeff@mozillafoundation.org)
+To learn about our products, for support installing them, or if you have other technical questions, email [our Support Team.](mailto:support@coralproject.zendesk.com)

 To discuss new features and share ideas about effective online communities, [visit our community.](https://community.coralproject.net)